The Anytime Anywhere Learning Foundation

 These programs focus on 1:1 planning, development of coaching skills, and helping educators rethink curriculum in order to develop truly transformative 1:1 pedagogy.

 AALF works with both US and global organizations, such as the World Bank, IdeasLAB of Australia, and Education Impact, to organize both face-to-face and virtual international summits that bring together practitioners and thought leaders in 21st century learning.
 In 2012, AALF President Bruce Dixon and AALF Executive Director Susan Einhorn also assisted in the development of the book Innovate!
 Collective Wisdom From Innovative Schools.
+In 2016, AALF published #AnytimeAnywhereLearners: A Blueprint for Transforming Where, When, and How Young People Learn.

 AALF members are committed to making anytime, anywhere learning a reality for all students.
 We believe that this release of human potential is in the best interest of our children and society.
-Through the AALF, members access research, resources and a professional network, and create strong, sustainable, learning-driven, 1:1 technology environments.
+Through the AALF, members access research, resources and a professional network, and create strong, sustainable, learning-driven, 1:1 learning environments.

 The Foundation focuses on:

-2. creating and sustaining a community interested in universal access to personal computers and associated technologies for learning
+2. creating and sustaining a community interested in universal access to personal computers and associated technologies for learning and their potential for transforming where, when, and how young people learn;

 5. public awareness regarding the benefits of universal access to technology.